Heterogeneous Job Support

 $ salloc -n1 -C alpha : -n2 -C beta bash salloc: Pending job allocation 1728 salloc: Granted job allocation 1728 $ srun --het-group=0,1 hostname nid00001 nid00008 nid00008 $ srun hostname : date : id error: Attempt to run a job step with het-group value of 2, but the job allocation has maximum value of 1

-Slurm environment variables will be set independently for each component of the job by appending "_HET_GROUP_" and a sequence number the usual name.
+Slurm environment variables will be set independently for each component of the job by appending "_HET_GROUP_" and a sequence number to the usual name.
 In addition, the "SLURM_JOB_ID" environment variable will contain the job ID of the heterogeneous job leader and "SLURM_HET_SIZE" will contain the number of components in the job.
-If using srun with a single specific het group (for instance --het-group=1) "SLURM_JOB_ID" will contain the job ID of that specific component, behaving like a regular (non-heterogeneous job).
+Note that if using srun with a single specific het group (for instance --het-group=1) "SLURM_JOB_ID" will contain the job ID of the heterogeneous job leader.
+The job ID for a specific heterogeneous component is set in "SLURM_JOB_ID_HET_GROUP_<component_id>".
 For example:

 $ salloc -N1 : -N2 bash salloc: Pending job allocation 11741 salloc: job 11741 queued and waiting for resources salloc: job 11741 has been allocated resources $ env | grep SLURM SLURM_JOB_ID=11741 SLURM_HET_SIZE=2 SLURM_JOB_ID_HET_GROUP_0=11741 SLURM_JOB_ID_HET_GROUP_1=11742 SLURM_JOB_NODES_HET_GROUP_0=1 SLURM_JOB_NODES_HET_GROUP_1=2 SLURM_JOB_NODELIST_HET_GROUP_0=nid00001 SLURM_JOB_NODELIST_HET_GROUP_1=nid[00011-00012] ... $ srun --het-group=1 printenv SLURM_JOB_ID 11741 11741 $ srun --het-group=0 printenv SLURM_JOB_ID 11741 $ srun --het-group=1 printenv SLURM_JOB_ID_HET_GROUP_1 11742 11742 $ srun --het-group=0 printenv SLURM_JOB_ID_HET_GROUP_0 11741

 The various MPI implementations rely heavily upon Slurm environment variables for proper operation.
-A single MPI applications executing in a single MPI_COMM_WORLD require a uniform set of environment variables that reflect a single job allocation.
+A single MPI application executing in a single MPI_COMM_WORLD requires a uniform set of environment variables that reflect a single job allocation.
 The example below shows how Slurm sets environment variables for MPI.

 $ salloc -N1 : -N2 bash salloc: Pending job allocation 11741 salloc: job 11751 queued and waiting for resources salloc: job 11751 has been allocated resources $ env | grep SLURM SLURM_JOB_ID=11751 SLURM_HET_SIZE=2 SLURM_JOB_ID_HET_GROUP_0=11751 SLURM_JOB_ID_HET_GROUP_1=11752 SLURM_JOB_NODELIST_HET_GROUP_0=nid00001 SLURM_JOB_NODELIST_HET_GROUP_1=nid[00011-00012] ... $ srun --het-group=0,1 env | grep SLURM SLURM_JOB_ID=11751 SLURM_JOB_NODELIST=nid[00001,00011-00012] ...